zihanz12/uiuc-cs-wiki/guide/section1.md

 **CS241: System Programming**

 **CS240: Introduction to Computer Systems**
- * NOTE: Required only for select CS+X majors.
-Can be replaced by CS233 + CS241.
+ * NOTE: This class is an optional replacement for CS233 and CS241 for all non-CSENG majors.

 **CS357: Numerical Methods I**
  * NOTE: Required only for CSENG, Math+CS, and Stats+CS.